Table of Contents

 The really good news is there’s an even more efficient way to keep customers informed about their deliveries, which we’ll look at now.

-3. Receipt notifications increase visibility
+3. Receipt notifications increase visibility and customer satisfaction

 These status updates are becoming more common, too, so that many customers have come to expect them.
 If you’ve ever ordered a package from Amazon, for example, you’ve probably received detailed tracking information as your package makes the journey to you.

-Using delivery dispatch software means you can provide that same level of service, no matter the size of your business.
+Using dispatch software means you can provide that same level of service, no matter the size of your business.

 Using delivery dispatch software to send recipient notifications